Jet by Jira Align

 Jet is a tool for examining and optimizing boards in Jira; it'll help you determine if a team's current practices would support their ability to provide cross-team visibility into the progress of work and how that work ties into larger company objectives.
 Running a Jet analysis will help your agile teams and programs prepare for scaled agile by highlighting the areas that need remediation to provide consistent reporting across teams while helping to drive outcomes across your organization.

 - Keep in mind, Jet is not a desktop app—it's an app for Jira that resides on your Jira instance.
-It's intended for admins or at least users who have admin permissions for the Jira site you plan to install the app on.
+It's intended for admins or at least users who have Jira System Admin permissions for the Jira site you plan to install the app on.

 - Jet is offered in English only--other languages are not supported and may cause data anomalies.

 Jet’s seven prioritized health checks will evaluate the quality of your data.
 The more health checks that pass, the smoother your integration to scaled agility in Jira Align will be.

 Check #1: Stories should be linked to epics.